|Mail:||Department of Mathematics and Statistics

 I often have positions available for students at all levels.
 Please contact me directly for more information.

-In Summer 2019, I may run a reading course on Markov chains, aimed at getting a group of advanced undergraduates or early graduate students up to speed on some realistic research problems.
-Please write to me to let me know if you're interested in joining us (please write even if you've mentioned in person before March 2019, so that I don't miss anyone).
+In Summer 2019, we will have a reading course on Markov chains, aimed at getting a group of advanced undergraduates or early graduate students up to speed on some realistic research problems.
+A few details will be kept online here.

 In Summer 2019, I am teaching MAT2377: Probability and Statistics for Engineers.